BelfrySCAD/BOSL2/tutorials/Rounding the Cube.md

 ##Prismoid Rounding

 The [prismoid()](https://github.com/BelfrySCAD/BOSL2/wiki/shapes3d.scad#functionmodule-prismoid) differs from the cuboid and cube in that you can only round or chamfer the vertical(ish) edges using the built-in parameters.
-For those edges, you can specify rounding and/or chamferring for top and bottom separately:
+For those edges, you can specify rounding and/or chamfering for top and bottom separately:

 ```openscad-3D
 include <BOSL2/std.scad>